 The Design Report must be submitted electronically in Adobe Acrobat® Format (\.pdf file).
-This document is expected to be a single file (text, drawings, and optional content all inclusive).
+This document must be a single file (text, drawings, and optional content all inclusive).
 The Design Report file must be named as follows: carnumber\schoolname.pdf using the FSAE assigned car number (ex.
 100\University of SAE.pdf) and the complete school name.